Hoke County High School

 Hoke County High School is a public high school in Raeford, North Carolina.
 It is a part of the Hoke County Schools district.

 History

 Hoke County High School was established in 1960.

 Athletics

-Hoke County is a part of the North Carolina High School Athletic Association (NCHSAA) and competes in the 7A/8A Mid-South Conference.
-The school colors are red and white, and its team name are the Bucks.
-Listed below are the different sport teams at Hoke County:
+Hoke County is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 8A school.
+The school is a part of the Mid-South 7A/8A Conference.
+The school colors are red and white, and its team name is the Bucks.